 Test result divided by 10.
 (Solved by introducing a new module which is especially designed to divide a number by 10)

-Now, all the module designs specified timing constraints are met according to the implementation reports.
+Now, all the module designs specified timing constraints are satisfied according to the implementation reports.
 The maximum delay path appears at the multiplication in LCG module.
 The data path delay is 9.579ns, which is very closed to the 10ns requirement.
 The final design takes 1,059 look up tables and 1,047 flip-flops after implementation optimization.

-In the design, most of the function has been packaged into a single module.
+In the design, most of the functions have been packaged into a single module.
 Some of the small common code pieces are gathered into a task.
 This is the light-weight cohesion code solution, which allows us to improve the robust of our implementation.